melsod/ITS_annonymizer/README.md

     Child key: 	9A99AAA999999A99

 This information is stored in `replacement_dict.json` will dictate what the anonymized file will have.
 This file can be modified to include other information that needs to be private.

+If timestamps needs to be kept as it its the format will be the following:

+	"startClockTime": [{"replace_value":"1000-01-01"},{"only_time":"true"}]

+This will only replace the date and keep the timestamp for further analysis.